Documentation

 Repeat the process and add another boundary condition by clicking on the ‘+’ button next to Boundary conditions.
 Select ‘Fixed Support’.
 Assign all the inner faces at the larger end of the connecting rod in the viewer.

-The Numerics, Simulation Control and Mesh settings are set by default and do not have to be changed for this simulation.
+Now you are ready to start your simulation run.
+The Numerics and Simulation Control settings are set by default and do not have to be changed for this simulation.

 Create a simulation run by clicking on the ‘+’ button next to Simulation Runs in the simulation tree.
 In the window that appears, click ‘Start’:

+A dialog box will appear stating the estimated amount of resource consumption.
+Click ‘Start’ in the New run dialog box to start the simulation run.
 With this workflow, the mesh will be generated and after that the simulation starts right automatically.
 Once the simulation run is finished, its status will be changed to Finished in the run settings panel.

 To access the post-processor you can click ‘Post-process results’ or ‘Solution fields’ under your run to load the results in the post-processor.

 SimScale’s integrated post-processor consists of filters and different viewing tools to better visualize and download the simulation results.
-Figure 14 shows the default view where the displacement filter is applied with contours of Von Mises Stress for visualization.
+Figure 17 shows the default view where the displacement filter is applied with contours of Von Mises Stress for visualization.

 Regions of high stress load are colored red while lower stress regions are shown in blue.
+The legend can be changed to some other quantity of interest as shown below:

 Congratulations!
 You just finished a Stress Analysis simulation on SimScale!